nsaunders/writing/posts/function-aschild-intro/index.md

 description:
   How I use a classic React design pattern to build polymorphic components safely
-published: 2023-07-25
+published: 2023-07-27
 tags:
   - TypeScript
   - React
 ---

-> _Everything should be made as simple as possible, but not simpler._<br/>
+> _Everything should be made as simple as possible, but not simpler._
 > —Albert Einstein

 As a design system engineer, my primary goal is to deliver a consistent user